-- > Hospital observation as notified by the Admissions Office. - > Successful program interview scheduled after completion of the hospital observation. - > Health form completed and turned in prior to start of first semester of classes. - > Acceptable criminal background check and drug screening results. - > First aid and CPR Certificates A Community and Basic Life Support CPR for Adults and Children certificate from the American Red Cross or Heart Association is due before entry into the first respiratory class and must be current (within 3 months of starting the program).
+- > Respiratory care information session and hospital observation as notified by the Admissions Office. - Successful program interview scheduled after completion of the hospital observation. - > Health form completed and turned in prior to start of first semester of classes. - > Acceptable criminal background check and drug screening results.

+- > First aid and CPR Certificates A Community and Basic Life Support CPR for Adults and Children certificate from the American Red Cross or Heart Association is due before entry into the first respiratory class and must be current (within 3 months of starting the program). - > Satisfactory complaince with required medical, physical, and immunizations.